jiko/stopabadcure/_posts/2013-10-15-latest-letters-to-the-editor.md

 Here are recent **Kansas City Star** letters to the editor opposing Jackson County Question 1.

 **Oct.
+22**

+The Nov.
+5 ballot proposal to fund translational medical research by means of a 20-year, half-cent increase to the sales tax is simply a bad idea.
+If there truly is a commitment to develop medical-research capabilities in Kansas City, let's dream bigger and push a statewide initiative funded by an increase in our abysmally low state tax on tobacco products.

+**Kathy Arthur**, Kansas City

+**Oct.
 18**

 It is surprising that nowhere in the ongoing dialogue on the proposed half-cent sales tax for medical research has there been mention of the Heartland Institute for Clinical and Translational Research at the University of Kansas, known at KU as the Frontiers Program.